apruve/apruve-ruby/README.md

 Write a little Javascript to configure apruve.js

-1. set the secure hash
+1. use setOrder to set the order JSON and secureHash string
-2. set the payment request
-3. register a callback to capture apruve.paymentRequestId
+1. register a callback to capture orderId

 ``` javascript
     apruve.setOrder(<%= @order.to_json %>, '<%= @order.secure_hash %>');